PoorBillionaire/USN-Journal-Parser/README.rst

 USN-Journal-Parser
 ====================
-Python script to parse the NTFS USN Journal
+Python script to parse the NTFS USN Change Journal

 Description
 -------------
-The NTFS USN journal is a volume-specific file which essentially logs changes to files and file metadata.
-As such, it can be a treasure trove of information during DFIR investigations.
-The change journal is located at $Extend\$UsnJrnl:$J and can be easily extracted using Encase or FTK.
+The NTFS USN Change journal is a volume-specific file which logs changes to files and file metadata.
+As such, it can be a treasure trove of information during an investigation.
+The change journal is located at $Extend\\$UsnJrnl:$J.

-usn.py is a script written in Python which parses the journal - and has what I consider to be a couple of unique features.
+usn.py is a script written in Python which parses the journal's contents - and has what I consider to be a couple of unique features.

 Default Output
 ----------------